flutter/flutter/CONTRIBUTING.md

 `flutter test --flutter-repo` is a shortcut for those working on the flutter repository itself which runs all tests inside the `flutter` package regardless of the current working directory.
 To run all the tests for the entire Flutter repository, the same way that Travis runs them, run `travis/test.sh`.

-If you've built [your own flutter engine](#working-on-the-engine-and-the-framework-at-the-same-time), you can pass `--debug` or `--release` to change what flutter shell `flutter test` uses.
+If you've built [your own flutter engine](#working-on-the-engine-and-the-framework-at-the-same-time), you can pass `--engine-debug` or `--engine-release` to change what flutter shell `flutter test` uses.
 To do this with the `travis/test.sh` script, you can use the `FLUTTER_ENGINE` environment variable.

 Note: Flutter tests are headless, you won't see any UI.
 You can use